kubernetes/cloud-provider-aws/docs/development.md

 DisableSecurityGroupIngress                     = false
 ClusterServiceLoadBalancerHealthProbeMode       = Shared
 ClusterServiceSharedLoadBalancerHealthProbePort = 0
-NLBSecurityGroupMode                            = Managed # optional.
-This teaches the controller to create NLB with Security Group
 EOF
 ```
     - Replace the placeholders with values from your AWS environment.